Toothbrushing for Pugs Who Hate It:

 Bacteria slipping into their bloodstream and causing heart, liver, or kidney damage

-Brushing your pug’s teeth may be one of the most affectionate things you will ever do for them.
+Brushing your pug’s teeth toothbrushing for pugs who hate it may be one of the most affectionate things you will ever do for them.
 Don’t put any pressure on them.
+Pug dental hygiene is must.

 Imagine someone coming at your face with a plastic stick covered in minty goo and just… going to town.
 You’d panic too.
 For your pug, this whole routine feels like an invasion.
 They don’t understand what’s happening.
 They just know something is touching their face, and it feels odd.